MeccaBunny/ClassificationRobot2022/README.md

 The environment I used to develop this robot is ubuntu 22.04. and the Open-source-software I used is ROS-humble, yolov3, opencv 4.6.0.

-"robotParts" file contains the stl file I used to 3d print the robot arm.
+"robotParts" contains the stl file I used to 3d print the robot arm.

+"robotArm" contains the arduino file for robot arm.